duaraghav8/dockershrink-cli/README.md

 Official commandline application to interact with the [Dockershrink](https://dockershrink.com) platform.

-**Dockershrink helps you reduce the size of your Nodejs Docker images.**
+**Dockershrink is a SaaS platform that helps you reduce the size of your Nodejs Docker images by applying code optimizations.**

-It combines the power of traditional rule-based analysis with Generative AI to yield state-of-the-art optimizations for your images.
+It combines the power of traditional rule-based analysis with Generative AI to yield state-of-the-art optimizations for your images :brain:

+### NOTE
-**NOTE**: Dockershrink is in **BETA**
+Dockershrink is in **BETA**

 We would love to hear what you think!
-You can provide your feedback from your dockershrink dashboard or open up an Issue in this repository.
+You can provide your feedback from your [dockershrink dashboard](https://dockershrink.com/dashboard) or [Create an Issue](https://github.com/duaraghav8/dockershrink-cli/issues) in this repository.

+## Why does dockershrink exist?
+Every org using containers in development or production environments understands the pain of managing hundreds or even thousands of BLOATED Docker images in their infrastructure.

+But not everyone realizes that by just implementing some basic techniques, they can reduce the size of a 1GB Docker image down to **as little as 100 MB**!

+Imagine the costs saved in storage & data transfer, decrease in build times AND the productivity gains of developers :exploding_head:

+Dockershrink aims to auomatically apply advanced optimization techniques such as Multistage builds, Light base images, removing unused dependencies, etc. so that developers & devops engineers don't have to waste time and everybody reaps the benefits.

+You're welcome :wink:

 ## How it works
 The CLI is the primary user-facing application of dockershrink.